-About the Outreach Program
+About the K-16 Education Program

-Opened in 1979, the Outreach Program seeks to increase awareness and knowledge of Africa by providing information, materials, and services to schools, libraries, museums, the media, and community groups in New England and throughout the country.
-The Outreach Program is part of Boston University’s African Studies Center, established in 1953 as an interdisciplinary teaching and research center.
+The K-16 Education Outreach Program opened in 1979 under the name “Outreach Program.”
+Since its creation, it continues to increase awareness and knowledge of Africa by providing information, materials, and services to schools, libraries, museums, the media, and community groups in New England and throughout the country.
+In 2019, the Outreach Program added “K-16 Education” to its title to highlight its central mission to serve educators.
+The K-16 Education Program is part of Boston University’s African Studies Center, established in 1953 as an interdisciplinary teaching and research center.

-Title VI National Resource Centers
+Title VI National Resource Centers (NRC)

 - K-12 students and teachers

 All materials under Boston University copyright and available for free on our website may be downloaded for use in classrooms or by community organizations.
 Please contact us for permission for other uses.